vsoch/action-updater/docs/getting_started/user-guide.rst

             uses: vsoch/github-updater@main
             with:
               token: ${{ secrets.GITHUB_TOKEN }}
-              path: .github/workflows
-              # This is the default
-              pull_request: true

 Both of these examples are provided in the `examples <https://github.com/vsoch/action-updater/tree/main/examples>`_ directory of the repository.